What Does The Operating Agreement Say?

 - Freeze Out of Involvement in the Officers of the LLC

-Wrongful Expulsion From an LLC
+The Wrongful Expulsion of a Member From the LLC

-The Limited Liability Company Act provides for several methods by which an LLC member may be disassociated from the LLC.
+The NJ Limited Liability Company Act provides for several methods by which an LLC member may be disassociated from the LLC.
 One such procedure is expulsion by “judicial determination” under N.J.S.A.
 21:2B-24(b)(3).
 The statute provides that a member shall be disassociated from a limited liability company under the following circumstances:

-On application by the limited liability company or another member, a member’s expulsion by judicial determination can be ordered because:
+On application by the limited liability company (LLC) or another member, a member’s expulsion by judicial determination can be ordered because:

 (a) the member engaged in wrongful conduct that adversely and materially affected the limited liability company’s business;